Last Updated on April 22, 2023

 Some people think that letting their dog sleep in the room or bed will increase separation anxiety, but no studies have proven this is true.

 In fact, some studies suggest otherwise in that dogs that are close to their owners at night are happier, more content, and less likely to bark.

 Lack of supervision

-Unsupervised dogs tend to bark more at night.
-This is also true if your let your dog’s out at night without accompanying them.
+Unsupervised dogs tend to bark more.
+This is also true if you let your dog’s out at night without accompanying them.

-A dark garden is full of exciting sounds and smells that your dog may react to at night, even if he doesn’t notice them during the day.
+A dark garden is full of exciting sounds and smells that he may react to at night, even if he doesn’t notice them during the day.

 It could be simply that your dog feels uncomfortable or cold and, as a result, is struggling to drift off to sleep.

-Getting your dog a new bed with plenty of cozy and comfortable blankets or lifting his bed or crate off the floor and onto a platform may help him get cozier at night.
+Getting him a new bed with plenty of cozy and comfortable blankets or lifting his bed or crate off the floor and onto a platform may help him get cozier at night.

 Needing the bathroom

 One of the most common reasons your dog may bark at you at night is that he needs to go to the bathroom.
 This could particularly happen several times a night if you have an older pet.